Roseheart Firewise Community Committee

 2. Picking up dead sticks and yard debris decreases the fire fuel near your home.

 3. Routine gutter cleaning and tree trimming help keep your home safe from wildfires.
-Turn in a copy of your invoice to Joan.
+Turn in a copy of your invoice to Gloria.
 This counts toward our community fire safety spending goal.

 4. Have a contingency plan in case of wildfire.
 Keep an emergency kit ready.